 For those who are seriously considering taking their kids on a European river cruise, there are some important things you’re going to want to take into account.
 To start, we’d recommend only taking a family-friendly river cruise departure.
 Not only will there likely be other families onboard, but there will be more for your kids to do, with special activities onboard and ashore.

-Lines like AmaWaterways, Uniworld Boutique River Cruise Collection, and Tauck are among the most family-friendly river cruise lines out there.
+Lines like AmaWaterways, Crystal, Uniworld Boutique River Cruise Collection, and Tauck are among the most family-friendly river cruise lines out there.
 AmaWaterways has partnered with Adventures by Disney to roll out a series of family-friendly river cruises through Europe that began earlier this year and will continue in the summer and fall of 2018.

 AmaWaterways has also committed physically to having family-friendly river cruises in the future.
 The line has designed its new AmaKristina and AmaViola river cruise ships to feature family-friendly accommodations that include connecting staterooms; still a rarity among European-based river cruise ships.